Downtown streets to close for Women’s March

 Streets closed to traffic from 9 a.m. until 2 p.m. include: 14th Street NW from Constitution Avenue to F Street NW; 13th Street NW from Pennsylvania Avenue to F Street NW; E Street NW from 14th Street to 12th Street NW; Pennsylvania Avenue NW from 15th Street and 12th Street NW.

 Police said intermittent closures could occur between noon and 3 p.m. on several streets based on the march’s route.
-They include: Pennsylvania Avenue NW from 12th Street and 3rd Street NW; Constitution Avenue NW from 3rd Street to 2nd Street NE; Louisiana Avenue NW from Constitution Avenue to C Street NW; 1st Street SE from Constitution Avenue to Independence Avenue SW; 3rd Street NW from C Street to Independence Avenue SW; 4th Street NW from Pennsylvania Avenue to Independence Avenue SW; 6th Street NW from E Street to Constitution Avenue NW; 7th Street NW from E Street to Constitution Avenue NW; 9th Street NW from E Street to Constitution Avenue NW; 10th Street NW from E Street to Constitution Avenue NW; 11th Street NW from E Street to Pennsylvania Avenue NW; 12th Street NW from E Street to Constitution Avenue NW.
+They include: Pennsylvania Avenue NW from 12th Street and Third Street NW; Constitution Avenue NW from Third Street to Second Street NE; Louisiana Avenue NW from Constitution Avenue to C Street NW; First Street SE from Constitution Avenue to Independence Avenue SW; Third Street NW from C Street to Independence Avenue SW; Fourth Street NW from Pennsylvania Avenue to Independence Avenue SW; Sixth Street NW from E Street to Constitution Avenue NW; Seventh Street NW from E Street to Constitution Avenue NW; Ninth Street NW from E Street to Constitution Avenue NW; 10th Street NW from E Street to Constitution Avenue NW; 11th Street NW from E Street to Pennsylvania Avenue NW; 12th Street NW from E Street to Constitution Avenue NW.

 An opening rally will be held on the steps of Freedom Plaza at noon.
 The march will begin at 1 p.m. down Pennsylvania Avenue NW toward the U.S. Capitol.
-Demonstrators will circle the Capitol on Constitution Avenue NW, 1st Street NE — passing the Supreme Court — and Independence Avenue SW before marching up Third Street SW and arriving at the National Mall.
+Demonstrators will circle the Capitol on Constitution Avenue NW, First Street NE — passing the Supreme Court — and Independence Avenue SW before marching up Third Street SW and arriving at the National Mall.